 Jason listened closer to the talking on the radio.
 The debating voices were becoming more heated and strident as they rose in anger.
-The verbal clash continued and mired into a loud exchange, and he was taken aback by the hysteria.
+The verbal clash continued, mired into a loud exchange, and he was alarmed by the hysteria.
 He then sensed Hal still waiting for an answer, and he felt the push of coercion.

-“You know,” Jason began, “I may not be the smartest guy around or know as much as those people arguing on the radio, and I sure as hell don’t know everything that’s happening over there.
-But once I do have a better idea, it’ll be my decision to believe in what I want, when I want, and how I want…and no one can tell me different!” he insisted.
-He was surprised by the righteousness of his declaration, and suddenly became aware of the burden he’d been carrying for a long time as it fell away.
+“You know,” Jason began, “I may not be the smartest guy around or know as much as those people arguing on the radio, and I admit I don’t pay as much attention as I should,” he looked up, “but I will be now.
+And when I find out what’s happening over there and get a better idea of what’s going on then I’ll decide what my opinions will be,” he declared.
+“And I don’t need a bunch of loudmouths telling me what to think!” he added with emphasis, then settled back into his seat.
+He was surprised by his righteousness, and was suddenly aware of the burden he’d been carrying around as it fell away.
 “Yeah,” he said partly to himself, “I’d fight for that.”

 ©2018 Robert Kirkendall